 If you are interested in sharing your experiences, we would love to hear from you!

 The research team

-Dominique Moran is Professor of Carceral Geography in the School of Geography, Earth and Environmental Sciences, at the University of Birmingham, UK.
-She is interested in the relationship between people and places, and she brings this perspective to the prison, focusing on the lived experience of prison spaces, and the ways in which prison buildings influence those who live and work in them, and vice versa.
+Dominique Moran is Professor of Carceral Geography in the School of Geography, Earth and Environmental Sciences, University of Birmingham, UK.
+She is interested in the relationship between people and places and she brings this perspective to the prison, focusing on the lived experience of prison spaces and the ways in which prison buildings influence those who live and work in them, and vice versa.